 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 Any student who is interested in Forestry needs to check out Virginia Tech.
-Forestry majors from Virginia Tech earn a boost of around 6.6% above the average earnings of forestry graduates.
+Students who graduate from the Forestry program make around $40,816 in their early career salary and $72,254 in their mid-career salary.
 This school is among the largest schools in Virginia.

 Any student who is interested in Forestry needs to look into University of Georgia.
-Forestry students from University of Georgia receive an earnings boost of around 3.2% above the average earnings of forestry graduates.
+Students who graduate from the Forestry program make around $37,988 for their early career and $71,501 in their mid career.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 Any student pursuing a degree in Forestry needs to check out Louisiana Tech University.
-Forestry majors from Louisiana Tech University earn a boost of around 0.3% above the average earnings of forestry graduates.
+Soon after graduation, Forestry students usually make around $37,833 in their early careers.
 This is an exceptional choice for students who favor the charms of a simple college town.

 It's difficult to beat Clemson University if you wish to study Forestry.
 This school is located in the suburban area of Clemson, South Carolina, near shops and other entertainment.

-Auburn University is a great decision for students pursuing a Forestry degree.
+Mississippi State University is a good decision for students pursuing a Forestry degree.
 Want a large student body?
-This school has over 20,000 students on campus.
+This institution has over 20,000 students on campus.

 Every student pursuing a degree in Forestry needs to check out University of Kentucky.
 Placed in Lexington, Kentucky, this school is a good choice for students who enjoy the joy of a significant city.